andyhl-96/TCP/README.md

 # TCP -- The Chess Project

 ## What
-A simple chess game with powers played in the command line by two players.
+A simple chess game with powers played in the command line by two players, with text printing done using the curses library.
 I don't know how to play chess, but it is a profound game.
 Designed to be minimal and clean.

 ## Usage
 Download all files and run the program using main.py.
 Follow the directions printed to the terminal.
 Ensure all dependencies are installed.\